Emanuele98/VOI_BLE_comms/A-CTU/README.md

   - Two output pins are responsible for switching the pad on/off in full/low power mode;
   - Also, one pin will continuously detect the output of the FPGA for Foreign Object Detection (FOD).

-## **Non-volatile storage (NVS)**

-Currently, the static values needed for the PTU are all stored in a separate partition from the application partition.
-This partition is named NVS and has to be programmed (flashed) before a PTU application can run properly.

 ## **`idf.py` tool**

 The `idf.py` tool provided by Espressif allows any ESP32 programmer to build, flash, analyse and configure any ESP chip.
 The installation procedure also includes this feature and therefore allows a user to take advantage of all the previously described tools.